Self-Admitted GenAI Usage in Open-Source Software: Introduction

 \section{Introduction}

-\IEEEPARstart{T}he emergence of generative artificial intelligence (GenAI) tools such as ChatGPT and GitHub Copilot has redefined software development~\cite{hou2023large, Vaithilingam2022, Liang2024, DBLP:journals/cacm/ZieglerKLRRSSA24}.
+\IEEEPARstart{T}he emergence of generative artificial intelligence (GenAI) tools such as ChatGPT and GitHub Copilot has redefined software development, as documented by literature reviews~\cite{hou2023large}, developer studies~\cite{Vaithilingam2022, Liang2024}, and productivity studies~\cite{DBLP:journals/cacm/ZieglerKLRRSSA24}.
 These tools assist developers in writing and reviewing code, refining documentation, and automating various aspects of the software development lifecycle.
-Although prior research has explored the technical capabilities of GenAI tools~\cite{Nguyen2022, Liang2024}, only a few studies have systematically investigated their real-world adoption and usage patterns in software projects~\cite{Tufano2024, xiao2024generative, 10.1145/3643991.3648400}.
+Although prior research has evaluated the technical capabilities of GenAI tools~\cite{Nguyen2022} and surveyed their usability~\cite{Liang2024}, only a few studies have systematically investigated their real-world adoption and usage patterns, for example, by mining GenAI mentions in repositories~\cite{Tufano2024}, analyzing AI-generated pull request descriptions~\cite{xiao2024generative}, or compiling datasets of developer-ChatGPT conversations~\cite{10.1145/3643991.3648400}.
 One reason is that only the tool vendors have access to fine-grained usage data~\cite{DBLP:journals/cacm/ZieglerKLRRSSA24} that allows them to determine which code suggestions were accepted and hence which code was co-authored by GenAI tools.
-Without any additional context, generated source code is virtually impossible to distinguish from human-authored code.
+Without additional context, generated code is virtually impossible to distinguish from human-authored code.

-Understanding how developers integrate GenAI tools into their workflows is essential to assess their practical impact on software development processes.
-Open-source software projects, with their collaborative nature and publicly accessible repositories, offer a unique context for studying this integration~\cite{dabbish2012social}.
-Developers often document their activities through commit messages, code comments, and project documentation, potentially providing valuable insights into how GenAI tools are perceived, employed, and acknowledged in real-world scenarios.